iVP-GmbH/iVP-gitbook/home/ivp-planning/machines/scale-objects.md

 ![](../../../.gitbook/assets/Scaling_button.jpg)

 As soon as you are in the scaling mode, the handle in the center of the object will change to an angle bracket with three axis which have small cubes at the ends.
-By **dragging a cube with the mouse** the object will scale in the respective direction.
+By **dragging a cube with the mouse** the object will scale in the respective dimension.
 To drag the central cube results in a even scaling of the object in all directions.

 ![](<../../../.gitbook/assets/Scaling_gizmo.jpg>)